mahnve/sinor/README.md

 3. Generate link archives from HTML files
 4. Convert mustache files to HTML

-I wrote Sinor o scratch my own itch as to how I want my own blog to be built.
+I wrote Sinor to scratch my own itch as to how I want my own blog to be built.
 In general, I have found other tools quite intrusive and doing too much.
 Sinor is in itself not enough to build a static website.
 You will need a build tool to automate things, I suggest